-Efficient implementation of the Kigali Amendment and national and regional regulations has been projected to reduce global average warming in 2050 by 0.05°–0.07°C (Klimont et al., 2017b; WMO, 2018) and by 0.2–0.4°C in 2100 compared with the baseline (see Figure 2.20 of WMO, 2018).
-Analysis of SSP scenarios based on an emulator (Section 6.7.3) shows a comparable mitigation potential of about 0.02–0.07°C in 2050 and about 0.1–0.3°C in 2100 (Figure 6.22, SSP5-8.5 versus SSP1-2.6).
-Furthermore, the energy efficiency improvements of cooling equipment alongside the transition to low global warming potential alternative refrigerants for refrigeration and air-conditioning equipment could potentially increase the climate benefits from the HFC phasedown under the Kigali Amendment (Shah et al., 2015; Höglund-Isaksson et al., 2017; Purohit and Höglund-Isaksson, 2017; WMO, 2018).
-Purohit et al (2020) estimated that depending on the expected rate of technological development, improving energy efficiency of stationary cooling technologies, and compliance with Kigali Amendment could bring future global electricity-savings of more than 20% of expected world’s electricity consumption beyond 2050 or cumulative reduction of about 75-275 Gt CO2eq over the period 2018-2100 (medium confidence).
-This could potentially double the climate benefits of the HFC phase-down of the Kigali Amendment as well as result in small air quality improvements due to reduced air pollutant emissions from power sector, i.e., 8-16% reduction of PM2.5, SO2, NOx (Purohit et al., 2020).
+Efficient implementation of the Kigali Amendment and national and regional regulations has been projected to reduce global average warming in 2050 by 0.05°C –0.07°C (Klimont et al., 2017b; WMO, 2018) and by 0.2°C–0.4°C in 2100 compared with the baseline (see Figure 2.20 of WMO, 2018).
+Analysis of SSP scenarios based on an emulator (Section 6.7.3) shows a comparable mitigation potential of about 0.02°C–0.07°C in 2050 and about 0.1°C–0.3°C in 2100 (Figure 6.22, SSP5-8.5 vs SSP1-2.6).
+Furthermore, the energy efficiency improvements of cooling equipment alongside the transition to low-global-warming potential alternative refrigerants for refrigeration and air-conditioning equipment could potentially increase the climate benefits from the HFC phasedown under the Kigali Amendment (Shah et al., 2015; Höglund-Isaksson et al., 2017; Purohit and Höglund-Isaksson, 2017; WMO, 2018).
+Purohit et al. (2020) estimated that depending on the expected rate of technological development, improving the energy efficiency of stationary cooling technologies and compliance with the Kigali Amendment could bring future global electricity savings of more than 20% of the world’s expected electricity consumption beyond 2050 or cumulative reduction of about 75–275 Gt CO2eq over the period 2018–2100 (medium confidence).
+This could potentially double the climate benefits of the HFC phase-down of the Kigali Amendment as well as result in small air-quality improvements due to reduced air pollutant emissions from the power sector (i.e., 8–16% reduction of PM2.5, SO2 and NOx; Purohit et al., 2020).

-Assessment of SLCF mitigation strategies and opportunities
+Assessment of SLCF Mitigation Strategies and Opportunities